Kartohez/Kartohez/README.md

  - Working hours: up to 8 hours a day.
  - No less than 2 days off a week.
 #
-Special skills: * there is nothing here yet, but there will definitely be something*
+Special skills:
+ - Knowledge of working with the Linux terminal
+ - Has experience in graphic design
 #
-Achievements, works, projects: * all works were stolen by Gypsies, but promised to return*
+Achievements, works, projects:
+ - Creative project: *there will be a link here*
+ - Program: *in development*
 #
-About me: I am me.(joke, I'll finish it later)
+About me: Konstantin Deev.
+The employee is not the most proactive, but performs the task.
+The character is versatile.
+Not married.
 ###
 -------------------------------------------------
 ###